mattcarlotta/alias-dirs/README.md

 *WARNING*: This module will not play well with public or private npm `@` name-spaced packages.
 Aliasing with an empty string `""` or with the private `@` symbol is discouraged and not recommended as it may conflict with a `node_module` package.
 A warning will be shown if an empty string or `@` is used.
 If you want to supress warnings, then add `supressWarnings: true` property.
 As such, use at your own risk.

-## Ignored Folders
+## Ignored Directories

-By default this package will ignore the following folders:
+By default this package will ignore the following directories:
 ```
 build
 config